aws-samples/distributed-load-testing-using-aws-fargate/README.md

 will schedule the execution of the Fargate tasks.

 Before running the python script, install boto3 by creating a virtual environment.
 Creating a virtual environment is optional, but recommended.
 If you don't have virtualenv installed, you can install it with pip.
-If you already have it, skip this step.

 ```bash
 pip install virtualenv